universal-credit-system/wallet/README.md

 ```

 ## Community
-**Do you have a problem?
-We have set up a [Forum](https://forum.universal-credit-system.org) and also a [Discord Server](https://discord.gg/5kvCP6kkRn) for troubleshooting.
-It's the place for the ucs community were they can meet and discuss things related to the Universal Credit System.
-We encourage you to join the community think tank and contribute to this project.
-If you have any questions, suggestions or critics you are always welcome to post it on the forum.**
+**You found a bug or face an issue running the client?
+We have set up a [Forum](https://forum.universal-credit-system.org) and also a [Discord Server](https://discord.gg/5kvCP6kkRn) for troubleshooting and support.
+If you have any questions, suggestions or critics you are always welcome to post it on the forum or the discord server.**

-**NOW HAVE FUN!**